mcpt/mcpt.github.io/_cpt/algorithms/greedy.md

 However, instead of exploring all the possible combinations of array elements, it is possible to solve this problem using a greedy solution: sorting the array and choosing the $K$ largest elements in the array.

 This will always work because in order to maximize the sum of elements, the largest elements in the array must be chosen.
-Since only $K$ elements can be chosen, it is always optimal to greedily take the $K$ largest elements in order to maximize the sum.
+Since only $$K$$ elements can be chosen, it is always optimal to greedily take the $$K$$ largest elements in order to maximize the sum.

 Shown below is a code snippet of the greedy solution to the problem given: